HiPERCAM/hipercam/docs/hcmformat.rst

 =========================

 The |hiper| pipeline stores individual multi-CCD exposures in files with extension '.hcm'.
-These are FITS files that can be examined with e.g. 'fv' or listed with 'fitshead', but the extension '.hcm' is used to distinguish them clearly from the raw '.fits' files and to reduce the chances of overwriting the latter.
+These are in fact FITS files that can be examined with e.g. 'fv' or listed with 'fitshead', but the extension '.hcm' is used to distinguish them clearly from the raw '.fits' files and to reduce the chances of overwriting the latter.
 In order for these to be useful through the rest of the software, some assumptions about their internal structure are necessary, and they need to contain location information to show where sub-windows are placed within the CCDs.
 The purpose of this document is to specify this in as much detail as possible.

 The basic structure of an '.hcm' file is as follows::